AdobeDocs/campaign-classic.en/help/rn/using/gs-overview.md

     <strong>Improved support</strong>
     </div>
     <ul>
-    <li>Most of your issues are actually resolved with upgrades and can be avoided.</li>
+    <li>Most of the critical issues are actually resolved with upgrades and can be avoided.</li>
     <li>Regular upgrades help reduce faced challenges and increase efficiency by eliminating these challenges.</li>
     <li>Customer Care volume will be reduced, allowing for speedier resolutions and more attention to your issues that are not related to upgrades.</li>
     </ul>